TAKELAMAG/PU-MLC/README.md

 ![framework](figures/framework3.png)

+## News
+Our paper is accepted by ICME 2024!

 ## Training Code
 We provide [Training code](train.py), that demonstrate how to train our model.
 Example of training with MS-COCO (We train the model on 2 RTX 3090):
 ```